 Just like a painter inspects his wall after painting, floor applicators need to do the same with their floor.
 Inspect the floor from various angles.
 Lighting can be tricky, so pay attention to how the light affects the floor’s appearance.

 2. Achieving a uniform epoxy mix

-You have probably heard me preach the importance of proper epoxy mixing and the consequences if the curing is not properly achieved.
+You have probably heard me preach the importance of proper epoxy mixing.
 When applying a thin coat the risk of improper curing is amplified since the quantity of epoxy on the floor is quite small.
 Thus despite rigorous mixing, you may end up having parts of the floor that never got enough hardener component to cure.

 By back rolling the product on the floor you are basically increasing the chances of the B -component going everywhere.
 In fact you want to consider back-rolling during that curing window (usually the 30-60 minute time frame) when the epoxy has started curing but is still workable.

 The topic of epoxy chemistry and curing between the two components is covered extensively in our online course

 Back rolling should be done with spiked shoes, so that the applicator has access to all areas of the floor.
 He needs to see the floor from various different lighting angles.
 I also recommend a medium thickness paint roller for this job.

 I find that short nap rollers are not very good at picking up and uniformly distributing the epoxy.
 You also want to use a wide roller for this job since this reduces the work and gives a better finish.